 Issue: UIFSA Proposed Revisions

-Recommendations of the Uniform Law Commission to amend the Uniform Interstate Family Support Act (UIFSA) will change the processing of international cases.
+Amendments to the Uniform Interstate Family Support Act (UIFSA) will change the processing of international cases.

 State court leaders support the 2008 amendments to UIFSA.
 (COSCA Resolution 08-M-2 and CCJ Resolution 09-A-5)